 \subsection{Bit commitment}

-Two parties observing correlated observations $X_1$ and $X_2$ want to implement information theoretically secure BC using interactive public communication, i.e., the first party seeks to report to the second the results of a series of coin tosses that it conducted at its end in such a manner that, at a later stage, the second party can detect if the first party was lying \cite{Blu83}.
+Two parties observing correlated observations $X_1$ and $X_2$ want to implement information theoretically secure BC using interactive public communication, $i.e.$, the first party seeks to report to the second the results of a series of coin tosses that it conducted at its end in such a manner that, at a later stage, Party 2 can detect if Party 1 was lying \cite{Blu83}.
 Formally, a BC protocol consists of two phases: the {\it commit phase} and the {\it reveal phase}.
-In the commit phase, the first party generates a random string $K$, distributed uniformly over $\{0,1\}^l$ and independent jointly of $(X_1, X_2)$.
+In the commit phase, Party 1 generates a random string $K$, distributed uniformly over $\{0,1\}^l$ and independent jointly of $(X_1, X_2)$.
 Furthermore, the two parties communicate interactively with each other using an interactive communication $\bF$.
-In the reveal phase, the first party ``reveals'' its data, i.e., it sends $X_1'$ and $K'$, claiming these were its initial choices of $X_1$ and $K$, respectively.
-Subsequently, the second party applies a (randomized) test function $T = T(K', X_1', X_2, \bF)$, where $T=0$ and $T=1$, respectively, indicate $K'=K$ and $K'\neq K$. \begin{definition}[\bf Bit commitment] An $(\ep, \delta_1, \delta_2)$-BC of length $l$ consists of a secret $K \sim \mathtt{unif}\{0,1\}^l$, an interactive communication $\bF$ (sent during the commit phase), and a $\{0,1\}$-valued randomized test function $T = T(K', X_1', X_2, \bF)$ such that the following hold:
+In the reveal phase, Party 1 ``reveals'' its data, $i.e.$, it sends $X_1'$ and $K'$, claiming these were its initial choices of $X_1$ and $K$, respectively.
+Subsequently, Party 2 applies a (randomized) test function $T = T(K', X_1', X_2, \bF)$, where $T=0$ and $T=1$, respectively, indicate $K'=K$ and $K'\neq K$. \begin{definition}[{{\bf Bit commitment}}] A protocol realizing an $(\ep, \delta_1, \delta_2)$-BC of length $l$ consists of an interactive communication $\bF$ to be sent during the commit phase and a $\{0,1\}$-valued randomized test function $T$ to be used in the reveal phase such that the following conditions are satisfied:

 for any choice of RVs $K^\prime$ and $X_1^\prime$ that have the same range-sets as $K$ and $X_1$, respectively\footnote{ Note that this restriction is valid since a dishonest Party 1 seeks to replace $K$ with $K^\prime$ in the reveal phase, without being caught by Party 2.}, and satisfy